 If everything you vape seems muted or flavorless, it is possible the equipment you are vaping on isn’t quite right for you.
 It can get expensive trying out a ton of styles of atomizers, but sometimes it’s the only way to find the right one for you.
 If you buy some that you don’t like, maybe find a vape exchange group where you can sell off your slightly used unliked pieces of equipment or even trading equipment with others.

-Yes, flavor muting can be caused your own senses.
-Olfactory Fatigue is when you’ve been exposed to the same aroma molecule over and over again and your brain shuts off it’s perception of that aroma chemical.
+Yes, flavor muting can be caused by your own senses.
+Olfactory Fatigue is when you’ve been exposed to the same aroma molecule over and over again and your brain shuts off its perception of that aroma chemical.
 It can happen to multiple molecules at the same time that make up a specific flavor compound.
-But when you think about it, if you are having trouble tasting Strawberry because you’ve vaped it over and over again, you may also find other flavors that share similar molecules to also end up muted because you’re brain has shut off the perception of those specific parts of the whole flavor compound.
+But when you think about it, if you are having trouble tasting Strawberry because you’ve vaped it constantly for the last two weeks, you may also find other flavors that share similar molecules to also end up muted because you’re brain has shut off the perception of those specific parts of the whole flavor compound.

-This becomes a problem if you’re common vape is a strawberry and cream based flavor profile, you could shut off your ability to perceive all creamy notes that are involved in those flavor compounds.
+This becomes a problem if you’re common vape is a strawberry and cream based flavor profile, you could shut off your ability to perceive all creamy notes that are involved in those flavor compounds or all strawberry notes.
 If you try to vape a blueberry and cream flavor, or peaches and cream, all of a sudden everything starts to taste muddled and muted, or like there is nothing creamy about them, then you’re ability to sense those specific creamy notes has been shut off causing flavor muting to occur.

 The only solution to olfactory fatigue that actually works is to avoid the flavors that you’ve become blind to and vape flavors in a totally different flavor profile, so that you avoid the molecules that you are blind to.
 This means for the folks with limited flavor supplies you may want to pick up a few flavors that are completely outside of your main profile grouping.
 Fruit flavors, candy flavors, even a tobacco might be a nice change if you’re a heavy pastry vaper.
 If you always vape strawberry, try a melon flavor, or an apple, or some of the tropical fruits like Lychee, guava, papaya, mango, dragon fruit (CAP or INW,)or guanabana (FLV).
 The farther from the blinded flavor you can get the better your chances are that your olfactory blindness to that molecule will settle down and you’ll taste the flavors again.